 It was a good start, but we still had a long way to go.
 Getting a brewery open in Texas requires a lot of capital and even more legal red tape, so we couldn’t sell our beer just yet.
 We like to consider this our own little “prohibition.”
 Since it’s a lot easier to brew and sell soda in Texas than beer we continued on our journey by creating two all-natural, hand-crafted, Prohibition-inspired sodas.
 This allowed us to raise a little more money and gain some more momentum as we moved towards getting the brewery open.

-Fast forward to 2012, the guys at Deep Ellum Brewing Company approached us with an offer we couldn’t pass up: to help get our beer on the market while we continue to raise funds to get our brewery open in Denton.
-So now, you can find our beer on tap throughout Denton and DFW (and cans are coming soon!).
+Fast forward to 2012, the guys at Deep Ellum Brewing Company approached us with an offer we couldn’t pass up: to help us get our beer on the market while we continue to raise funds to get our brewery open in Denton.
+So now, you can find our beer at over 150 retailers throughout Denton, DFW, Austin, and Houston.

 We are continuing to raise the capital to get our brewery open in Denton and everyday we get a little closer.

 We love Denton and we want our beers to represent that.
 Our core lineup of beers draw inspiration from the culture, history, and the people of Denton.

 Once we move into our own space, we’d like to utilize it not just as a brewery, but as an outlet for local artists and musicians to showcase their talent.
 We plan to have art openings and concerts within the brewery and serve our beer at those events.

 I’ve known since a young age I wanted to start my own business.
 Luckily my buddy Bobby got me into the craft beer scene… ever since then I’ve been looking forward to opening up our brewery and sharing our passion with the community.